panghal007/Programs_Dash/README.md

 https://programsfront20ucc125.vercel.app/

 ### Description:
+• A responsive Program's Exploring/Adding Dashboard Website. <br>
 • Implemented user Authentication and authorisation using JWT. <br>
+• Used Context API for preventing Prop Drilling in the components. <br>
 • Implemented Search and Filtering functionality. <br>
 • User can add a new Program/Course . <br>
 • User can update a program added by him. <br>